Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 - **Username input field and validation**
     - The username input field with the placeholder text "Type your name" invites the user to input their chosen username.
     - The username is a required input.
-    - Should the user click "Let's start" without having provided a username, or having provided only spaces, an error message appears prompting the user to "Please fill in a name!".<br>
+    - Should the user click "Let's start" without having provided a username, or having provided only spaces, an error message appears prompting the user to "Please fill in a username!".<br>
     ![Error message if no username was provided](assets/images/readme-images/error-message.png)<br>

 - **Rules**